pretix/pretix-docs/docs/topics/payment/index.md

     EU Directive 2015/2366 bans surcharging payment fees for most common payment methods within the European Union.
     Consult a lawyer or refrain from charging payment fees for transactions within the European Union.

-Most payment providers charge a fee on every transaction they handle.
+Most payment providers charge a fee on every transaction they process.
 If you are planning to pay this fee yourself, you do not need to change any settings.
 If you want to add the fee to your customer's total, consult an expert to make sure that it is legal for you to do so.
-Once you have done that, navigate to the settings page for the payment provider for which you want to enable additional fees.
+Once you have done that, navigate to :navpath:Your Event → Settings → Payment:, open the :btn:Payment providers: tab and then open the settings page for the payment provider for which you want to enable additional fees.

 Three elements on this page are relevant for additional fees: two fields labeled "Additional fee" and a checkbox labeled "Calculate the fee from the total value including the fee".
 The first field has the description "Absolute value" and interprets input as currency.